Happy New Year to you all!

 - Sadly, our waiting room is still out of use so we do ask you to wait on our front car park until your appointment is due. (or in your car if you've let us know this is where you'll be)

-- We have a one way system from Rececption to the back of the practice so we ask you to pay any dental fee's before you go through to surgery.
+- We have a one way system from Reception to the back of the practice so we ask you to pay any dental fee's before you go through to surgery.
 Receipts can still be obtained.

 - All treatment appointments involving dental handpieces (drills/ultrasonic scalers) require an elongated appointment so extensive cleaning can be do after you leave the practice